 The process involves kinaesthetic learning.
 It’s not about a certain position, angles or being ‘right’ in how you sit, stand or move.
 It’s about having a space to explore you – mind and body – and learning to use yourself without unnecessary, instinctive tension.

-In a lesson a teacher will guide you, very gently, to experience a new way of moving, usually walking and sitting and standing.
+In a lesson a teacher will guide you, very gently, to experience a new way of moving in seemingly simple activities such as sitting, standing or walking but which require coordination of your head, neck and back.
 We help you explore how you move, and how you think.
-You are learning to understand habits which interfere with your natural ease and poise.
+You are learning to understand your habits and instinctive, unnoticed tensing responses which interfere with your natural ease and poise in everything you do.

-Alexander Technique is an Education rather than a therapy – a way of understanding your body and getting it to work better, for you.
+Alexander Technique is a reeducation rather than a therapy – a way of understanding your body and getting it to work better, for you.

 The practicalities of balance and poise

-Alexander Technique is a thoughtful discipline, but essentially practical and problem-solving.
-It helps us re-establish a relationship of free poise between our head, our neck and our back or whole torso; an organising dynamic that helps us use our whole body better.
-The potential is for you to stop what interferes in a natural integration of postural support, movement and breathing as you go about your daily life.
+Alexander Technique is a subtle and thoughtful discipline, but essentially practical and problem-solving.
+It helps us re-establish a relationship of free poise between our head and spine, between our head, neck and back/torso and our limbs; an organising dynamic that helps us use ourselves better in the coordination of postural support, movement and breathing.

-What you are learning is a quality of conscious attention; to pause fractionally in order to reorganise your thinking and your body, enabling you to act more from intention than habit.
+What you are learning is a quality of conscious awareness and attention; an ability to pause fractionally in order to reorganise your thinking and your body, enabling you to act more from intention than habit.
 To tense less.

-As part of your lesson you may lie down in semi supine with your head on a few books and knees raised, allowing maximum rest and support for your back.
-This gives you an opportunity to pay attention to your body and your balance and to teach your muscles to support you in a well-organised way.
+As part of your lesson you may lie down on an Alexander table with your head on a few books and knees raised, allowing maximum rest and support for your back.
+Lying down in this way will give you an opportunity to pay attention to your body and your balance; to teach your muscles to support you in a well-organised way.

 “Prevent the things you have been doing and you are half way home” FM Alexander